qxxxb/ctf/pwnable_kr/passcode/README.md

 Since nothing cleans up the stack when you enter and leave functions, the values that you set on the stack will stay there until they are assigned to.

-Using this train of though, we can probably assign to `passcode1` and `passcode2` if we populate values on the stack and leave them there.
+Using this train of thought, we can probably assign to `passcode1` and `passcode2` if we populate values on the stack and leave them there.

 Conveniently, we have a `name` string in `welcome()` that allows us to do just